Skip to Content

 • 30 MPH or more over: 5 points

 If you accumulate 6 or more points within three years, the MVC assesses a mandatory surcharge of at least $150 per year for three years, plus $25 for each additional point.
-Furthermore, insurance companies often use their own internal point systems to hike your premiums, often costing you thousands of dollars over several years.
+Furthermore, insurance companies often use their own internal point systems to increase your premiums, which can cost you thousands of dollars over several years.

 License Suspension